128technology/docs/docs/cli_reference.md

 ## `migrate`

-Migrate a 128T router to a new conductor.
-For more details on the 128T rotuer migration read the [How to: Conductor Migration](howto_conductor_migration.md).
+Migrate a SSR router to a new conductor.
+For more details on the SSR rotuer migration read the [How to: Conductor Migration](howto_conductor_migration.md).

 #### Usage